 2. Day Two – Paro Sightseeing

-Today we take an excursion to the Tiger’s Nest, known locally as Taktsang Monastery and then driven to the ruins of Drukgyel Dzong that was built by Shabdrung Ngawang Namyal.
+Today we take an excursion to the Tiger’s Nest, known locally as Taktsang Monastery, and then drive to the ruins of Drukgyel Dzong that was built by Shabdrung Ngawang Namyal.

 3. Day Three – Paro to Shana (treks Start)

-We begin the trek by following the river passing through a heavy forested part and some far flung farm houses.
+We begin the trek by following the river, passing through a heavily forested area and some far-flung farm houses.
 We get to a junction pass where one continues onto Tibet and another on our trail in Bhutan.
 We take the latter.
 We finally camp in Thangthangka in a stone shelter for the night.

 5. Day Five – Thangthangka to Jangothang 4080m

-We begin our trek by first passing an army post and then path gradually leaves the forest and begins to climb into a pretty valley.
+We begin our trek by first passing an army post, and then the path gradually leaves the forest and begins to climb into a pretty valley.
 Here we pass a number of winter abodes of the herdsmen who tend to yaks in this part of the world.
-After sometime, we finally reach our night’s destination, Jangothang.
+After some time, we arrive at our destination for the night, Jangothang.

 6. Day Six – Jangothang (rest day)

-We get to rest to get acclimatized to the high altitude we are in.
+We get to rest to get acclimatized to the high altitude we are at.
 We have the opportunity to take in the beautiful surrounding view and also have three other options.
-One is we can hike to Jumolhari Glacier.
-It is a round trip of 4 and half hours.
+One is that we can hike to Jumolhari Glacier.
+It is a round trip of four and a half hours.
 Two, take a hike to Jichu Drake Glacier.
 It is a round trip of three hours.
 Or, climb the small mountain peak between Jumolhari and Jichu Drake.
 It is at a height of 5200m and should take 8 hours back and forth.

 7. Day Seven – Jangothang to Lingshi 4010m

 We begin our trek by following a stream and then crossing a bridge.
-We then continue climbing along a ridge with astonish views of Jumolhari, JichuDrakey and Tsrim Ghang.
-Finally we pass through Nyeley La Pass at 4700m.
-Then it a slow descent to Lingshi Camp, where we get beautiful views of the surrounding peaks.
+We then continue climbing along a ridge with astonishing views of Jumolhari, JichuDrakey, and Tsrim Ghang.
+Finally, we pass through Nyeley La Pass at 4700m.
+Then it’s a slow descent to Lingshi Camp, where we get beautiful views of the surrounding peaks.
 We halt here for the night.

 8. Day Eight – Lingshi to Shodu 4080m

-Today’s trek takes us to Yalila Pass at 4930m from where if it is a clear day, we get astonishing sights of Mount.
-Jumolhari, Tserim Kang and Masagang from one vantage point.
-We continue our trek till Shodu where we stop for the night.
+Today’s trek takes us to Yalila Pass at 4930m, from where, if it is a clear day, we get astonishing views of Mount.
+Jumolhari, Tserim Kang, and Masagang from one vantage point.
+We continue our trek till Shodu, where we stop for the night.

 9. Day Nine – Shodu to Barshong 3710m

-The day’s trek begins by following the Thimphu River by slowing going down through a forest of Alpine, juniper and rhododendron.
-On the walk we get lovely views of cliff facing rocks and waterfalls.
-The the trails slowly climbs to Barshong where we camp for the night.
+The day’s trek begins by following the Thimphu River by slowing going down through a forest of alpine, juniper, and rhododendron.
+On the walk, we get lovely views of cliff-facing rocks and waterfalls.
+Then the trail slowly climbs to Barshong, where we camp for the night.